RateLimitAPI/packages/README.md

 [![npm version](https://img.shields.io/npm/v/ratelimitapi.svg)](https://www.npmjs.com/package/ratelimitapi)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+**This package is currently in early development and not ready for production use.**

+Features, API, and documentation are subject to change.
+We are actively working to stabilize the package for a production release.

 ## Overview

 RateLimitAPI is a powerful rate limiting middleware for APIs, it is currently under development.
 It provides a simple yet robust solution for implementing industry-standard rate limiting to protect your endpoints from abuse.

-## ⚠️ Development Status

-**This package is currently in early development and not ready for production use.**

-Features, API, and documentation are subject to change.
-We are actively working to stabilize the package for a production release.

 ## Features (Planned)